 "Liens" means any claims, liens, encumbrances, security interests, pledges, options, charges, restrictions and defects in title of any nature whatsoever, except for indentures, mortgages or similar security interests created in connection with Customer's ordinary course bond issuances and similar indebtedness.

+“NYMEX” means the New York Mercantile Exchange or any successor exchange.

-"OFO" or “Operational Flow Order” means an event on PG&E’s Gas transportation system which requires that Customer’s usage equal Customer’s supply within a PG&E specified tolerance band.
+"OFO" or “Operational Flow Order” means an event on PG&E’s Gas transportation system which requires that Customer’s usage equal Customer’s supply within a PG&E specified tolerance band as defined in Rule 14-Capacity Allocation and Constraint of Natural Gas Service of PG&E’s tariff in Section E.

 "Person" means an individual, corporation, partnership, joint venture, limited liability company, trust, university, unincorporated organization, or a government or any agency or political subdivision thereof.